 BASAID evaluates project proposals against a number of common criteria that are evaluated by each of the four regional groups.
 The board reviews the projects that are nominated by the regional groups and proposes them to the general assembly for approval.
 Once a project is accepted by the general assembly, a project manager is responsible for the implementation of the project together with the support of a local partner.
 Delivery of periodic progress reports by the project manager is a prerequisite for continued financial support.

 - BASAID provides financial support directly rather than through intermediary organisations.

-- BASAID’s projects are mainly in the areas of guaranteeing water supply, provision of medical support and promotion of education.
+- BASAID’s projects are mainly in the areas of supporting beneficiaries livelihood, guaranteeing water supply, provision of medical support and promotion of education.

-- BASAID’s projects tend to concentrate on improvements in rural areas.
-The concentration on a few regions promotes efficient project control.
+- BASAID’s projects are mainly in rural areas.
+Concentration of projects in few regions promotes efficient project monitoring.